lukeharwood11/couple-questions/README.md

 # Just a Couple Questions (JaCQ)

+> "It's just gonna ask you a couple questions..."

-A fun game where players try to leave no tip while navigating through increasingly challenging scenarios.
+A puzzle game where players try to leave no tip while navigating through increasingly challenging scenarios.

 To play visit [JustACoupleQuestions.com](https://justacouplequestions.com).